-The Report recognizes that the Information Security Program of the Federal Trade Commission is effective and acknowledges the closure of eight open recommendation items.
-The Report further identifies three areas of improvement which the agency will incorporate into continuing modernization efforts in support of the agency Information Resource Management (IRM) plan and overall Strategic Plan.
+The FY 21 Report recognizes that the Information Security Program of the Federal Trade Commission is effective and acknowledges the strengthening of FTC's Information Security Program by the achievement of "Managed and Measurable" cybersecurity maturity scoring for the three recommended areas of improvement identified in last year's FY 20 FISMA Audit Report.
+The Report further identifies four areas of improvement which the agency will incorporate into continuing modernization efforts in support of the agency Information Resource Management (IRM) plan and overall Strategic Plan.